katjam/place-cal-elm-pages-template/theme/content/privacy.md

 ---
 title: "Privacy Policy"
-subtitle: "My site is committed to protecting your privacy online."
+subtitle: "[Site title] is committed to protecting your privacy online."
 ---

-This page explains how we collect information via mysite.uk and what we do with it.
+This page explains how we collect information via [site.url.uk] and what we do with it.

 ## What data do we collect?